JIKOID/jikoid.github.io/content/posts/problem_solving/leetcode/1497-check-if-array-pairs-are-divisible-by-k.md

 ---
 date: "2024-07-04"
-title: "[Leetcode] 1497.
+title: "Leetcode 1497.
 Check If Array Pairs Are Divisible by k"
 description: "😤 Leetcode 1497.
 Check If Array Pairs Are Divisible by k 문제 풀이"
 categories: leetcode
 tags: problem_solving leetcode